 Cotton Canvas was the first real ‘technical’ shell clothing for work and travel in the Northern Boreal region.
-In that environment of deep cold, our tops and bottoms form the perfect boundary between frigid air and the critical microclimate of warm air trapped inside.
+In that environment of deep cold, these generously sized shells form the perfect boundary between frigid air and the critical microclimate of warm air trapped inside.
 This tightly woven textile is nearly impervious to the bitter winds that rob you of body heat.
 Unlike laminated synthetics, natural plant fibers allow even slight amounts of perspiration to escape, so you stay drier and more comfortable.
-The Arctic Anorak, and Snowshoe Hare Pullover are sculpted from supple 6 ounce organic cotton in a neutral color to mask your presence and follow your form.
-We build our Permafrost Parka from heavier 10.10 ounce cotton duck to endure years of abusive travel through the brush.
-On occasion, we cheat and use 50/50 Nylon/Cotton ripstop to build Camo garments.
+The Arctic Anorak, Traditional Anorak, and Snowshoe Hare Pullover are sculpted from supple 6 ounce organic cotton in a neutral color to mask your presence and follow your form.
+I build our Permafrost Parka from heavier 10.10 ounce cotton duck to endure years of abusive travel through the brush.
+On occasion, I cheat and use 50/50 Nylon/Cotton ripstop to build Camo garments.
 They’re a little tougher, dry quicker, and blend nicely with northern brush.
-For folks who have less-than-ideal winters, we offer the Snowshoe Hare Summer Phase, built from 6 ounce waxed cotton.